playnano/nano_tips/README.md

 'help' - Get this help message
 'history <optional: number of records>' - Retrieves tipbot commands.
 Default 10, maximum is 50.
-'minimum <amount>' - (default 0.0001) Sets a minimum amount for receiving tips 'send <amount or all, optional: Currency> <user/address>' - Send Nano to a reddit user or an address 'silence <yes/no>' - (default 'no') Prevents the bot from sending you tip notifications or tagging in posts 'percentage <percent>' - (default 10 percent) Sets a percentage of returned tips to donate to TipBot development 'projects' - Retrives a list of NanoCenter donation projects 'subreddit <subreddit> <'activate'/'deactivate'> <option>' - Subreddit Moderator Controls - Enabled Tipping on Your Sub (`silent`, `minimal`, `full`)
+'minimum <amount>' - (default 0.0001) Sets a minimum amount for receiving tips 'send <amount or all, optional: Currency> <user/address>' - Send nano to a reddit user or an address 'silence <yes/no>' - (default 'no') Prevents the bot from sending you tip notifications or tagging in posts 'percentage <percent>' - (default 10 percent) Sets a percentage of returned tips to donate to TipBot development 'subreddit <subreddit> <'activate'/'deactivate'> <option>' - Subreddit Moderator Controls - Enabled Tipping on Your Sub (`silent`, `minimal`, `full`)
-'withdraw <amount or all> <user/address>' - Same as send 'convert <amountcurrency>' - Calculates the Nano value of the specified curency. e.g. `convert 1USD`.
+'withdraw <amount or all> <user/address>' - Same as send 'convert <amountcurrency>' - Calculates the nano value of the specified curency. e.g. `convert 1USD`.
 Also works with "price" and "value".
-'opt-out' - Disables your account and donates your remaining Nano to the tipbot.
+'opt-out' - Disables your account and donates your remaining nano to the tipbot.
 'opt-in' - Reenables your account.
-Your Nano may or may not still be available.
+Your nano may or may not still be available.
 ```
 ### Activate the TipBot on Your Subreddit
 If you are a moderator of a subreddit, and would like to tipping to your sub, use the `subreddit` command.
 For example, for me to activate tipping on my /r/nano_tips subreddit, I send a PM to the bot saying: